integr8ly/integreatly-operator/test-cases/tests/backup-restore/j08a-verify-user-sso-backup-and-restore.md

 4. Wait for the script to finish without errors
 5. Verify in the `test-output.txt` log that the test finished successfully.

+**Note**
+Sometimes there could be a difference between the DB dump files, caused by a changed order of lines in these files.
+That is not considered to be an issue.
+More details: https://issues.redhat.com/browse/MGDAPI-2380